cboulanger/bibliograph/roadmap.md

 =================
 If you need a particular feature, you can hire me to delevop it.
 Write to info at bibliograph dot org.
 Possible features are:
+- a mobile version
-- a Zotero.org backend
+- a zotero.org backend
 - a library book checkout system
-- Sync with desktop reference managers
+- sync with desktop reference managers

+and much more.
 I'll be happy to develop a plugin for your particular need.

 Features/changes that might be implemented or not, depending on my free time & sufficient interest: